About Granite

 White Granite

-Additionally, granite is more resistant to scratching and staining from acidic substances, such as lemon juice or vinegar, than marble, which can etch more easily due to its softer nature.
+Moreover, granite is more resistant to scratching and staining due to acidic substances, such as lemon juice or vinegar, than marble, which can etch quicker due to its softer character than granite.

-White granite, in particular, does not require regular sealing like marble, thanks to its high resistance to staining from acidic liquids.
+White granite is particularly appealing as it does not need sealing like marble because of its high resistance to stains from acidic liquids.

 Advantages of White Granite Worktops